Bank Top kilns

 The project will carry out physical conservation work to the kilns, aiming to preserve them in their current state and prevent further deterioration rather than rebuild them.
 Work will involve pointing and reinforcing the walls and joints and protecting the top of the kilns from weather damage by ‘soft capping’ with turf.

-Once mining was underway in Rosedale large ironstone deposits were soon discovered on the east side of the valley too and work began here in 1860.
+Once mining was underway in Rosedale large ironstone deposits were soon discovered on the east side of the valley too and extraction began here in 1860.
 The initial resources were plentiful, in seams up to 14ft thick, but the quality soon deteriorated and after several stops and starts mining finally left here, and all of Rosedale, in 1926.
-By then, around 11 million tonnes of ironstone had been taken from the valley and used in construction projects around the world such as Sydney Harbour bridge.
+By then, around 11 million tonnes of ironstone had been taken from the valley and used in construction projects around the world.

 Relics of the entire mining and refining process and the communities that worked there still remain at East kilns.
 Two monumental sets of calcining kilns can be seen for miles from across the valley.
-A chimney used for ventilating the mines stands high on the moor.
-Near derelict cottages and workshops show that this was once a bustling centre of industry with several hundred people working and living in the valley.
+A chimney stands high on the moor and near derelict cottages show that this was once a bustling centre of industry with several hundred people working and living on the hillside.

 As at Bank Top Kilns, project work here will involve consolidating the stone and brickwork of both sets of East kilns to minimise further deterioration.
 On site interpretation will illustrate what the kilns and area looked like when in full operation.